 Blue Marlin Tournament became the first fishing event in the world to release Blue

 Marlin.
 Since the development of it's "modified release" format - there has only been 3 blue marlin put on the dock!
 What amazes most, is the fact that the "minimum weight" requirement for twenty-five years was just 400 lbs.
-With each tournament averaging 130+ blue marlin (avg. size 280 lbs.), it's obvious that the anglers and crews did not want to kill the fish weighing more than 400 lbs.
+With each tournament averaging 100+ blue marlin it's obvious that the anglers and crews did not want to kill the fish weighing more than 400 lbs.
 Much of the success is due to the use of highly competent observers.

-In 2003 (31st. year of operation) the minimum requirement was raised to the weight of a "Potential World Record."
+In 2003 (31st. year of operation) the minimum requirement was raised to the weight of a "Potential IGFA World Record."
 If a boated blue marlin weighs enough to become a new world record, the angler is rewarded the same number of points as a released fish.
-If the fish under weighs - no points are earned.
+If the fish weighs under the record - no points are earned.

 To construct a tournament